Create reusable workflows in GitHub Actions

 You call a reusable workflow by using the uses

 keyword.
 Unlike when you are using Actions within a workflow, you call reusable workflows directly within a job, and not from within job steps.
-Let's break down the URL structure for calling a reusable workflow in Actions:
+Let's break down the URL structure for calling a reusable workflow.
+In the example given above, you’ll see the line:

 uses: [OWNER/REPOSITORY PATH]/[.github/workflows/WORKFLOW_FILE]@[REF]